 You will yet again receive a prompt that will ask for confirmation to remove the add-on.
 Click on “Remove” to uninstall the extension.

 That’s all about the first method of uninstalling extensions on the Google Chrome browser.
 Let’s talk about the second option for this process, so you know all the available techniques.

 Option #2.
 Uninstalling Chrome extensions from the extensions web page

 If you’d like to view all of your installed Chrome extensions on a single web page and decide what to do them accordingly, this option is for you.
-To get started, click on this link to get straight to the extension web page.
+To get started, copy “chrome://extensions/” and paste it into the address bar to go to the extension web page.
 Look for the “Remove” button underneath each add-on when you’re there.
 Choose the extension you want to uninstall from the Chrome browser and click on “Remove.”
 We will take the Chromebook Recovery Utility tool as an example for this tutorial below.

 Once done, a prompt should appear at the top of the page, asking you to confirm whether you would like to uninstall the extension or not.
 Click on “Remove” one more time to finalize the process.

 That’s all about it for uninstalling your Google Chrome extensions on a Chromebook or a Windows PC.
 The multiple methods illustrated above should get you going in the right direction.

 Google Chrome extensions are no less than a blessing for our browsing experience.
 They make this internet surfer capable of so much more seamlessly and unlock a swath of functionality.
 There’s no reason you shouldn’t already be using the best Chrome extensions around to explore the interweb like a boss.
 However, to do that, you must be aware of the correct information surrounding these add-ons to make sure you’re always in control.